-The upgrade dependency graph represents a single upgrade of a module m, based on the configuration \mathfrak{C} which was determined by the algorithm.
+The upgrade dependency graph represents a single upgrade of a module m, based on the configuration $\mathfrak C$ which was determined by the algorithm.
 The upgrade dependency graph is a directed graph with vertices representing the modules that have to be upgraded, and edges representing upgrade dependencies.
 Each edge in the upgrade dependency graph is associated with a set of symbols that caused the upgrade dependency.
-Edges are green if all symbols in the set have been added, red if all symbols in the set have been removed and black if some symbols in the set have been added and while some others have been removed.
+Edges are green if all symbols in the set have been removed and black if some symbols in the set have been added and while some others have been removed.
 Cardinality of the set of symbols is represented by thickness of the edge.
 In order to ease comprehension of the graph, the strongly connected components (SCC) are collapsed to a single vertex, which can be further inspected.